javaporter/savory/readme.md

 - `cap dev deploy` will deploy the dev branch to dev.savory.global
 - `cap production deploy` will deploy the master to savory.global
+-
+---

+## Prismic.io

+The parts of this site that are updated often are pulling content from Prismic.
+As the site matures, more content can be moved in that direction.
+The initial goal with this site was to keep a lot of it as static to make it easier to continue to design the site and let it grow organically.
+And that parts that are meant to be changed quite often (like news) have a way for the end-user to update them within a templated environment.
+The prismic templates (like news) will absolutely have to be refined as more content is added and new design challenges present themselves.
+As of now, Prismic's only serious competitor is Contentful, and depending on when this is next updated, it may be worth taking a second look at Contentful before any additional development goes into the Prismic integration.